-Other articles of the Act address protection of whistleblowers by methods that can include judicial action; appointment of an Inspector General for personnel under the Auditor General; application of the Act to the executive branch; and its application to local governments (including home-rule units) and to school districts.
-The Act made numerous changes in other Illinois laws on ethics in government, which are reflected in the discussion below.
+Other articles of the Act address protection of whistleblowers by methods that can include judicial action; appointment of an Inspector General for personnel under the Auditor General; the Act's application to the executive branch; and its application to local governments (including home-rule units) and school districts.
+Numerous other Illinois laws on ethics in government were changed when the Act became law; those changes are reflected in the discussion of those laws below.